Development - Contributing¶

 Tip

-Alternatively, you can perform the same steps that scripts does manually.
+Alternatively, you can perform the same steps that script does manually.

 :